jackowayed/jackowayed.github.com/resume.markdown

 [code](http://github.com/jackowayed/pi-calc/tree)

+### School

+I achieve very highly in school.
+I attend the 41st-best public school in the nation, as ranked by US News & World Report, and I believe I'm told I have #1 class rank in the junior class.

+I have taken many high-level classes (and all honors classes, save when not offered or when I took AP classes instead) and have received an overall A in every class.

+I know this has no direct bearing on hacking, but I think it shows a level of intelligence and work ethic in which you may be interested.

 ### Want More Hacking? {#morehack}

 I have a few more projects on [github](http://github.com/jackowayed).
 There's nothing big, but there are a few small hacks and a couple things I forked and made small contributions to.